-Course Materials: Students may acquire at their own decision and cost purchase online class materials used throughout the program.
+Module Materials: Students may acquire at their own decision and cost SSM online class materials used throughout the program.
 These class materials may include notes, presentations, case studies, and sample assessments exclusive of any external copyrighted textbooks.
-If a student desires to have physical copies of such class materials, they must pay
+This is a one-time payment charged to students immediately upon joining their first class.
+If a student desires to have physical copies of such class materials, they must pay an additional shipping charge which will vary depending on destination point (as quoted by the shipping agent).
+Once the material has been downloaded by students and/or shipment has been dispatched, then, no refund can be claimed.
+Students are responsible for purchasing the required materials as outlined on the syllabi.